 While there are many studies that prove that ancient womb wisdom, including acupuncture, plant medicine and womb massage do indeed promote fertility, many women still question how and why they work.
 I’ve created this four-part post to familiarize you with each phase of your menstrual cycle.
 You will learn how Wisdom of the Womb can help to promote fertility during each phase, as well as gain tips and pointers that you can implement yourself to help to increase your own fertility.

 While I do recommend some common herbal formulas for each phase, please note that each woman has very specific needs.
-I highly recommend that you either schedule a call with one of our fertility specialists or take our online virtual herbalist quiz to give you personalized recommendations based on your specific diagnosis.
+I highly recommend that you take our online fertility assessment to give you personalized recommendations based on your specific diagnosis.

 It might not sound pretty, but the blood phase is such an informative phase in our cycle.
 So many women see their menstrual cycle as this phase only — the time during which we actually have our periods.
 During this phase we are shedding our uterine lining.

 Is menstrual blood heavy or light?

 Do you feel better or worse once your period starts?

 Do you experience diarrhea, dizziness or hot flashes with your period?

 Do you get a headache, breast tenderness or yeast infection with your period?